-- An employee conditioning the provision of aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; - Sexual assault, dating violence, domestic violence, or stalking as defined under the Clery Act or Violence Against Women Act.
+- An employee conditioning the provision of aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; - Unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the recipient's education program or activity (i.e., creates a hostile environment). - Sexual assault, dating violence, domestic violence, or stalking as defined under the Clery Act or Violence Against Women Act.